net-shell/openprice/readme.md

   }
 });
 ```
 There are two options when adding a new key for parsing.

-You either set its value to a string (jQuery selector) in which case the contained text will be returned; or you set it to an object with `selector` and `callback` keys.
+When the value is `string` it's treated as a DOM selector, in which case the contained text will be returned.

-The callback is a function which is called for each selector match on every page and receives the jQuery element as the only argument.
-The callback must return a non-nil value for further processing or a 0-equiv value (false, null, etc.) in case of an error.
+That is a shorthand, otherwise the value has to be an object with `selector`, and `callback` keys.
+The callback is a function which is called for each match on every page and receives the jQuery element as sole argument.
+The callback must return a non-nil value for further processing or nil in case of any error.
+Data accuracy depends on that of the callback error reporting.

 #### Usage